 An introduction to intersectionality

-I identify as a person of color and someone who has an intellectual disability (Asperger syndrome).
+I identify as a person of color and someone who has a disability (autism).
 I also identify as a gay male.

 My identity thus is neither single nor unitary, but the product of innate traits such as genetics, gender, and sexual preference, as well as self-selection and social construction.8